 106 Published January 2012, this paper forms part of the Evidence Base for the Local Plan Strategic Policies.

-107 NPPF paragraphs 84a and 84b.
+107 NPPF paragraph 88b.
 The NPPF defines "best and most versatile agricultural land" as land in grades 1, 2 and 3a of the Agricultural Land Classification.